statsmaths/stat209/_notes/class04-data-basics.md

 ### Activity: Data creation

 We are now going to collect some data as a class.
-Specifically, you will each record information about your four favorite restaurants:
+Specifically, you will each record information about your six favorite restaurants:

   - name of the restaurant
   - location